Installing Safe and Affordable Fencing for Dogs

 Rabid skunks, foxes, raccoons, and even bats can have contact with your furry friend when he’s out in that backyard on his own.
 I even met a young puppy once who had been lifted off his paws by a golden eagle who ultimately decided the potential meal was either too heavy, too squirmy, or both, and dropped him from a height of 20 feet.
 The puppy was lucky to be alive, and will bear a scar on his back from the eagle’s talons for the rest of his life.

 Other potential backyard hazards include overheating, hypothermia, lightning strikes, alligators, brown recluse spiders, ingestion of poisonous mushrooms...Gee, I’m scaring myself.
 I think I’ll go call Dubhy in from my yard.

 The answer to all these fence-related problems is to not leave dogs unattended in fenced yards.
 That includes not allowing free access to doggie doors when owners aren’t at home.
 A dog-walker is a better alternative if you must leave your dog home for periods much longer than eight hours at a stretch and no family members can dash home on lunch to let him out for a bathroom break.

-Pat Miller, CPDT, is Whole Dog Journal’s Training Editor.
-Miller lives in Hagerstown, Maryland, site of her Peaceable Paws training center.
-Pat is also author of The Power of Positive Dog Training; Positive Perspectives: Love Your Dog, Train Your Dog; Positive Perspectives II: Know Your Dog, Train Your Dog; and Play with Your Dog.
+Pat Miller, CBCC-KA, CPDT-KA, is Whole Dog Journal’s Training Editor.
+She is the author of The Power of Positive Dog Training; Positive Perspectives: Love Your Dog, Train Your Dog; Positive Perspectives II: Know Your Dog, Train Your Dog; and Play with Your Dog.